n8henrie/n8henrie.github.io/_posts/2022-09-24-linux-vms-on-my-m1-mac.md

 ```

 From here, to complete the installation, you can connect graphically to VNC
-using the built-in `Screen Sharing` app by connecting to `vnc://:PASSWORD@localhost:5900`
+using the built-in `Screen Sharing` app by connecting to
+`vnc://:PASSWORD@localhost:5900` through a variety of means:

 - Opening the app: `/System/Library/CoreServices/Applications/Screen
   Sharing.app`